-Indeed, distribution platforms such as Google and Facebook capture a significant portion of online revenue, and set online publishing standards that influence journalistic practices and
+Indeed, distribution platforms such as Google and Facebook capture a significant portion of online revenue, and set online publishing standards that influence journalistic practices and even favour the spread of disinformation 10.

 However, this crisis is also political - and like the issue of disinformation - it is not new.